 Every year, the health sector organizes training courses to improve knowledge for nursing staff.
 Training content includes: techniques for handling anaphylaxis, communication and behavior towards patient satisfaction...
 From 2024 to present, the sector has provided training on regulations in infection control at medical examination and treatment facilities; instructions for resuscitation of asphyxiated newborns; and communication and behavior skills for more than 2,000 nurses.

 Not only focusing on expertise, medical units also implemented many initiatives to improve the quality of patient care.
 In 2024, the whole province had 42 members participating in research, of which 6 topics were accepted.
-This is clear evidence of the change in professional thinking, from "following instructions" to proactively proposing solutions and initiatives to improve the quality of nursing.
+This is a clear demonstration of the change in professional thinking, from "following instructions" to proactively proposing solutions and initiatives to improve the quality of nursing.

 Source: https://baolangson.vn/nang-chat-luong-doi-ngu-dieu-duong-5046357.html